violinist-dev/docs/content/allow_security_updates_on_concurrent_limit.md

 }
 {{< /highlight >}}

-Indicates if you do not want to allow security package updates when the concurrent limit is reached.
+Indicates if you want to allow security updates when the concurrent limit is reached, in addition to your open merge requests.

 ## Explanation

-This option controls the Violinist's behavior when the concurrent limit is reached.
-By default, the Violinist does not allow bypassing any security package updates when the concurrent limit is reached.
-However, when the concurrent limit is reached, you must manually check and perform the security updates.
+This option controls the behavior when the concurrent limit is reached.
+By default, Violinist does not allow any additional merge requests when the concurrent limit is reached, even if the additional updates might be security updates.
+Changing this option might allow security updates to bypass the limit.

 ## Example